Corneal injury

 When to Contact a Medical Professional

-Contact your provider if the injury is not better after 2 days of treatment.
+Contact your provider if the injury is not better after 2 to 3 days of treatment.

 Prevention